selabs-ur1/VV-ESIR-TP3/exercises/binary-heap.md

 ![img_1.png](img_1.png)

-Not so great.
+Not that great...

 Then we thought about emptying all the heap.

-To try, we will create two tests, each with a heap:
+To try it, we will create two tests, each with a heap:
 - with ordered numbers
 - created with ordered numbers in reverse

 ![img.png](img.png)

-Way better, doesn't it?
+Way better, isn't it?

 When we look at the four others mutants left, we see they are related to "a conditional boundary changed"
 ```